cronologic-de/ug_ndigo6g/source/api.rst

 :cpp:`int card_index`
     The index in the list of **Ndigo5G** boards that should be initialized.
     There might be multiple boards in the system that are handled by this driver as reported by :cpp:`ndigo_count_devices`.
 This index selects one of them.
 Boards are enumerated depending on the PCIe slot.
+The lower the bus number and the lower the slot number the lower the card index.

+:cpp:`int board_id`
-The lower the bus number and the lower the slot number the lower the card index.  int board_id This 8-bit number is filled into each packet created by the board and is useful if data streams of multiple boards will be merged.
+    This 8-bit number is filled into each packet created by the board and is useful if data streams of multiple boards will be merged.
 If only **Ndigo5G** cards are used this number can be set to the card index.
 If boards of different types that use a compatible data format are used in a system each board should get a unique id.
-Can be changed with |br|
-    :cpp:`int ndigosetboardid(ndigodevice *device, int boardid)`.
+Can be changed with :cpp:`int ndigosetboardid(ndigodevice *device, int boardid)`.

 :cpp:`ndigo_bool_t use_external_clock`